-"And they heard a great voice from heaven saying unto them, Come up hither.
-And they ascended up to heaven in a cloud, and their enemies beheld them."
-Revelation 11:12
+'And they heard a great voice from heaven saying unto them, Come up hither. ascended up to heaven in a cloud, and their enemies beheld them.
+Revelations xi.
+12. And they

-MINISTERS of the gospel are called witnesses, because they are made experimentally acquainted with the things of which they have to testify and become thus the representatives of the people of God in general.
-And hence these same persons, ministers are in this same chapter called "two witnesses."
-Hence when the disciples asked the Savior whether he would at that time restore the kingdom to Israel, he immediately answered that there were seasons which the Father had kept in his own power, and not yet revealed; but nevertheless that they should be his witnesses in Jerusalem, just where the greatest sinners were, who had committed the most awful of all deeds, that was just where the gospel should begin to show its almighty power in saving some out of such sinners; and also in Judea and in Samaria, and to the uttermost parts of the earth.
-Taking it then for granted, which I think we safely may, that the two witnesses spoken of in this chapter are intended to set forth the ministers of the gospel, and that these ministers in their character are representatives of the people of God; that is, that the people of God must be what they are: hence says the apostle to those to whom he was writing, "You are all partakers of my grace;" he did not say, that they all partook in the manifestation of grace to the same extent: that he did; he was favored above any other in that respect; but still they were all partakers of the same kind of grace; it was free grace, saving grace, all sufficient grace.
-Under this consideration, that the subject this, morning will enable me to describe the people of God under the various positions in which they appear in the verses that precede our text.
-I shall therefore dwell chiefly upon that description of character this morning which the Lord has set before us; so that I shall not reach this morning the actual language of our text, seeing all my time will be occupied in describing the persons referred to.
-"They heard a great voice from heaven."

-Now these witnesses appear unto us first as having Power from God; "I will give power unto my two witnesses."
-So, all of us, in order to be saved, must nave power from God.
+MINISTERS of the gospel are called witnesses, because they are made experimentally acquainted with the things of which they have to testify, and become thus the representatives, of the people of God in general.
+And hence these same persons, ministers, are in this same chapter called 'two witnesses.'
+Hence when the disciples asked the Saviour whether he would at that time restore the kingdom to Israel, he immediately answered that there were seasons which the Father had kept in his own power, and not yet revealed; but nevertheless that they should be his witnesses in Jorusalem, just where the greatest sinners were, who had committed the most awful of all deeds, that was just where the gospel should begin to show its almighty power in saving some out of such sinners; and also in Judea and in Samaria, and to the uttermost parts of the earth.
+Taking it, then for granted, which I think we safely may, that the two witnesses spoken of in this' chapter are intended to set forth the ministers of the gospel, and that these ministers in their character are representatives of the people of God; that is, that the people of God must be what they are : hence said the apostle to those to whom he was writing, 'Ye are all partakers of my grace.' he did not say that they all partook in the manifestation of grace to the same extent that he did; he was favoured above any other in that respect; but still they were all partakers of the same kind of grace; it was free grace, saving grace, all sufficient grace.
+Under this consideration, that the subject this morning will enable me to describe the people of God under the various positions in which they appear in the verses that precede our text, I. shall 'therefore dwell chiefly upon that. description of character this morning which the Lord hath set before us; so that I shall not reach this morning the actual language of our text, seeing all my time will be occupied in describing the persons referred to.
+A. They heard a great voice from heaven. here sall pars of mater dia s y a attractor when Now these witnesses appear unto us first as having Power from God ; 'I will give power unto my two witnesses.".
+So all of us, in order to be saved, must have power from God.
+The state of the s power unto my two witnesses.'
+So the apostle says, 'I will know, not the speech of them which are puffed up, but the power.
+You will see at once that the first thing we have to attend to this morning is the power of vital godliness; whether we know anything of being born of God; whether we know anything of power from on high; for the Lord does call all his people witnesses.
+Hence, in Isaiah xliii., the Lord, speaking to his people, saith, Ye are my witnesses, that I am God, that there is none else; that I am thy Vol. III.-No. 117.